erannuc/germline_pipeline_v7/README.md

 ### Feature files <a name="feature_files"></a>

 Consensus Nucs, Consensus Ins, Consensus Del for all samples and pools used.
-All feature files should be opened (unzipped) and located within parent features directory with subsirectory for each sample:
+All feature files should be opened (unzipped) and located within parent features directory with subdirectory for each sample:

 ```
 features